vjivan007/Holoscan/README.md

-# Nvidia Holoscan Sensor Interface Board
+# Sensor Interface Board To Nvidia Holoscan
 This repository contains the design files for a **sensor interface board** based on NVIDIA's Holoscan IP.
 The board is capable of connecting up to **two MIPI camera sensors**, handling data at a rate of 6 Gbps per channel.
 This data is then transmitted upstream via a **10 Gigabit Ethernet interface**.